Vol. II No. 36 Morning Edition Boston · New York

 #1 — Detailed Drivers

-24 Mercer St, New York NY 10013 | +1 888 420 0177 | 5.0 stars Google, 127 reviews | Six-plus years in market
+24 Mercer St, New York NY 10013 | +1 888 420 0177 | a 5.0★ Google rating across more than 500 chauffeured rides | operating since 2018

 Detailed Drivers takes the top Fairfield County slot on five hedge-fund-principal-commuter-specific operational credentials.
 First, I-95 / Merritt Parkway routing currency: the operator dispatches against live CTDOT 511CT and NYSDOT 511NY routing feeds with current-quarter I-95-versus-Merritt routing decision support, including the divert-to-Merritt posture under a Cross Bronx Expressway eastbound queue advisory and the divert-to-I-95-coastal posture under a Hutchinson River Parkway southbound advisory at the New York line.
 Second, Gold Coast residence-circuit dispatch posture: chauffeurs are briefed on the structural Fairfield County residence geometry across Greenwich, Cos Cob, Riverside, Old Greenwich, Mid-Country Greenwich, Belle Haven, Darien, Tokeneke, Noroton, New Canaan, Silvermine, Rowayton, Westport, Wilton, and Weston, with named-driver continuity for standing 6:30am-7am pickup programs.
 Third, coastal-versus-inland Fairfield routing intelligence: dispatch posture supports the structural east-west residence-circuit split with current-quarter I-95 and Merritt Parkway conditions integrated into the routing decision.
 Fourth, hedge-fund-principal peak-window dispatch performance: the 6:30am-8am inbound and 5pm-6:30pm outbound concentration windows are the structural focus of the operator’s Fairfield County book of business, with the hedge-fund pre-market open at 9:30am ET driving the structural compression to a 30-minute-earlier-than-Bergen-and-Westchester pickup window.
 Fifth, same-day HPN and Teterboro integration: the chauffeured posture supports the Fairfield County residence to White Plains (HPN) FBO and Teterboro (TEB) FBO transfer patterns under the operator’s TEB ranking-leading jetside dispatch protocol, the only operator in the field that combines all five.